DanHodges/DanHodges.github.io/_posts/2017-12-29-tarmak-method.md

 published: true
 crosspost_to_medium: true
 ---
-I've been writing software professionally since January 2016- nearly two years from the time of this writing.
-Throughout this time I've observed several patterns in how I spend my time learning.
-Though focus of this article is my professional development, the scope of these patterns is in no way limited to that domain.

 Several weeks ago I decided to learn and use the Colemak keyboard layout.
 The reason is obvious if you've ever stopped to think about how inefficient QWERTY is.
 So I dove in.
 I typed about 10 wpm for several hours then quit.
 Learning was too painful.

 Later I discovered a transitional layout system called [Tarmak](https://forum.colemak.com/topic/1858-learn-colemak-in-steps-with-the-tarmak-layouts/).
 Tarmak is a series of 5 keyboard layouts.
 Each layout shifts 3 keys away from their default QWERTY location.
 The final layout is full Colemak.
 The typist is able to slowly learn Colemak without ever dropping below 30ish WPM by minimizing change.